lindacmsheard/AMLhack/Session1/GettingStarted.md

 > If you don't yet have conda on you system, follow the instructions here: https://gist.github.com/lindacmsheard/928b21764d0fa2c1324804de9e38953e

-Then, from your conda base environment:
+From your conda base environment:
 ```
 conda create -n myenv python=3.6.5
 conda activate myenv